ForawardStar/PEdger/README.md

 http://mftp.mmcheng.net/liuyun/rcf/data/NYUD.tar.gz

 # Prerained Model
-“checkpoint.pth” in this repository is our pre-trained model.
+``checkpoint.pth” in this repository is our pre-trained model.

+# Training
+change the data path in ``main.py" to your own path, then run:

+`python main.py`